AccelByte/accelbyte-unreal-sdk-plugin/docs/functions.md

     - [USER PROFILE](#user-profile)

 ## JUSTICE IDENTITY ##
-Justice Identity is the first service that required before we can proceed to platform service.
+Justice Identity is the first service required before we can proceed to other service such as platform service.

 * #### RegisterNewPlayer